Advertiser Disclosure

 Hot Tip:

-Check out our recommendations of the best cards for active-duty military members with our handy guide.
+Check out our recommendations of the best credit cards for active-duty military members with our handy guide.

 The Business Platinum Card® from American Express

-What does this have to do with cell phone plans and active-duty military members?
-Well, if your Amex Business Platinum card is eligible for SCRA relief you’ll be able to have the annual fee not charged.
+When it comes to cell phone plans and active-duty military service, if your Amex Business Platinum card is eligible for SCRA relief, you could be eligible for a waived annual fee each year.

 Hot Tip: